 Kenya

-Kenya – Iconic Safaris and Coastal Beauty
+Kenya – Iconic Safaris and Coastal Beauty.

-Kenya is home to legendary wildlife reserves like Samburu, known for its rare species, the elephant-packed plains of Amboseli, and the world-famous Maasai Mara, where the Great Migration unfolds.
+Kenya is home to legendary wildlife reserves like Samburu, known for its rare species, the elephant-packed plains of Amboseli and the world-famous Maasai Mara where the Great Migration unfolds.
+See flocks of flamingos at Lake Bogoria.
+After safaris, relax on the beautiful beaches of Diani, Lamu or Malindi.
+If you dream of a unique experience like breakfast with giraffes, we can make it happen too.

 Kenya - Top - Must Visit Places